 What is your current research focused on?

-What has been your biggest challenge and biggest achievement in your career so far?
+What has been your biggest challenge and your greatest achievement in your career so far?

-Why should researchers submit their work to npj Aging?
+Why should researchers submit their work to npj Parkinson’s Disease?

 Researchers should submit their work to whichever journal they feel is the best fit for their work to have it shine and have its highest impact.
 At npj Parkinson’s Disease, we look forward to reviewing work that is of high-quality, innovative, rigorously done, and meaningful to the field of Parkinson’s Disease.
 In return, we aim for a quick turnover time for reviews and editorial decisions.
 And, when accepted for publication, we will also assist in promoting the work, as we are proud of the manuscripts that we publish.
 Lastly, we would like our contributors and our readership to know that our close partnerships with patient organizations help us ensure that the vision and scope of our journal supports the needs of field and of the community of people living with Parkinson’s worldwide.